cannam/bisquay/README.md

 All Bisquay code is licensed under a BSD/MIT or equivalent licence.

+## Contents

+See the file [CONTENTS.md](CONTENTS.md) for a list of the libraries included, with links to their individual repositories online.

 ## To build

 Requires the Meson build system and either MLton or Poly/ML SML